wwnorton/design-system-rfcs/table-component.md

 ## Drawbacks

-- Not supporting pagging.
+- Not supporting paging.
-- Not supporting column filter but developer can write won filters using cellFormatter.
+- Not supporting column filter but developer can write own filters using cellFormatter.
-- Not supporting nestead table.
+- Not supporting nested table.
 - Not supporting virtual scrolling.

 ## Alternatives